 This kit may contain hazardous substances.
 For hazard notes on the contained substances, please refer to the appropriate safety data sheets (SDS) for this product.
 After use, the reagents can be disposed of with the laboratory waste.
 Packaging materials may be recycled.

 3. Sample preparation

 3.1.
-General
+Additional supplies, reagents and apparatus

-The following reagents are additionally required for the preparation of samples:
+The following supplies, reagents and apparatus are additionally required for the preparation of samples: